 Rogers, A., Kovaleva, O., & Rumshisky, A. (2019).
 Calls to Action on Social Media: Potential for Censorship and Social Impact.
-Accepted for EMNLP-IJCNLP 2019 Second Workshop on Natural Language Processing for Internet Freedom.
+In Proceedings of Second Workshop on Natural Language Processing for Internet Freedom (co-located with EMNLP-IJCNLP 2019)

 Romanov, A., Rumshisky, A., Rogers, A., & Donahue, D. (2019).
 Adversarial Decomposition of Text Representation.
 In Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, Volume 1 (Long and Short Papers)